01Maya/Summer-Scout-Camp/readme.md

 An immersive and responsive kids summer camp website inspired by a modern scrapbook adventure aesthetic.
 Built with smooth animations, playful interactions, and engaging storytelling to create a fun digital camp experience.

+# Description

+Summer Scout Camp is a visually interactive landing page designed for kids adventure camps and outdoor programs.
+The website combines cinematic hero sections, animated activity showcases, floating scrapbook cards, and smooth parallax effects to deliver an engaging user experience.
+It focuses on premium UI/UX principles, responsive layouts, immersive animations, and a warm earthy visual identity inspired by real scout camp adventures.